-Ahmad Jannati, head of the Guardian Council, has publicly attacked non-Muslims and referred to them as "sinful animals" and "corrupt."
-In November 2005, after publicly criticizing Ayatollah Jannati's remarks, the lone Zoroastrian member of the Iranian parliament was charged with the "dissemination of false information, slander and insult" by Iranian authorities, though as of this writing, the case has not gone to trial.
+Since August 2005, the Iranian government has intensified its campaign against non-Muslim religious minorities.
+A consistent stream of virulent and inflammatory statements by political and religious leaders and an increase in harassment and imprisonment of, and physical attacks against, these groups indicate a renewal of the kind of oppression seen in previous years.
+Ayatollah Ahmad Jannati, head of the Guardian Council, has publicly attacked non-Muslims and referred to them as "sinful animals" and "corrupt."
+In November 2005, after publicly criticizing Ayatollah Jannati's remarks, the lone Zoroastrian member of the Iranian parliament was charged with the "dissemination of false information, slander and insult" by Iranian authorities, although the case never went to trial.
 In March 2006, the UN Special Rapporteur for Freedom of Religion or Belief confirmed that religious freedom conditions are worsening for all religious minorities in Iran, particularly Baha'is.
+In early 2008, the Iranian parliament began considering a new law that would impose serious punishments, including the death penalty, on converts from Islam.
+Although the Iranian government has in the past applied the death penalty for apostasy under Islamic law, it has not been explicitly codified.
+If this recently proposed penal code is passed, it would seriously endanger the lives of all converts from Islam, particularly members of the Baha'i faith, who are already considered apostates, even if they are fourth- or fifth-generation Baha'i adherents.

 The Baha'i community has long been subject to particularly severe religious freedom violations in Iran.
 Baha'is, who number approximately 300,000 - 350,000, are viewed as "heretics" by Iranian authorities, and may face repression on the grounds of apostasy.
 Since 1979, Iranian government authorities have killed more than 200 Baha'i leaders in Iran, and more than 10,000 have been dismissed from government and university jobs.
 Baha'is may not establish places of worship, schools, or any independent religious associations in Iran.
-In addition, Baha'is are barred from the military and denied government jobs and pensions as well as the right to inherit property, and their marriages and divorces are not recognized.
+In addition, Baha'is are barred from the military and denied government jobs and pensions as well as the right to inherit property, and their marriages and divorces are also not recognized.
 Baha'i cemeteries, holy places, and community properties are often seized and many important religious sites have been destroyed.

 In recent years, Baha'is in Iran have faced increasingly harsh treatment.
 Baha'i property has been confiscated or destroyed and dozens of Baha'is have been harassed, interrogated, detained, imprisoned, or physically attacked.
-In 2005, the personal property of several Baha'is in Yazd was confiscated and destroyed and a Baha'i cemetery in Yazd was razed.
+In 2007, Baha'i cemeteries were destroyed in Yazd and outside of Najafabad.
 In the past several years, a series of articles in the government-controlled newspaper Kayhan, whose managing editor is appointed by Supreme Leader Ayatollah Khamenei, have vilified and demonized the Baha'i faith and its community in Iran.
-In March 2006, the UN Special Rapporteur on Freedom of Religion or Belief exposed a confidential October 2005 letter from the Iranian Chairman of the Command Headquarters of the Armed Forces to several Iranian government agencies directing these entities to collect information on all members of the Baha'i community in Iran and to monitor their activities.
+In March 2006, the UN Special Rapporteur on Freedom of Religion or Belief revealed a confidential October 2005 letter from the Iranian Chairman of the Command Headquarters of the Armed Forces to several Iranian government agencies directing these entities to collect information on all members of the Baha'i community in Iran and to monitor their activities.
+An August 2006 letter from the Iranian Ministry of Interior requested provincial officials throughout the country to "cautiously and carefully monitor and manage" all Baha'i activities.
+Moreover, the Iranian Association of Chambers of Commerce reportedly is compiling a list of Baha'is in every type of trade and employment.
 In the past, waves of repression against Baha'is began with government orders to collect such information, and the new directives have created a renewed sense of insecurity and fear among Baha'i adherents.